tox-rs/tox-spec/spec.md

 The encrypted payload contains a Temporary Public Key that will be used for encryption during the connection and will be discarded after.
-It also contains a base nonce which will be used later for encrypting packets sent to the TCP client.
+It also contains a Client Base Nonce which will be used later for encrypting packets sent to the TCP server.

 To establish a secure connection with a TCP server client sends the following 128 bytes of `Handshake Packet` to the server: